The current board members are Aidan O'Carroll (chair), John Whiting, Lynn Bradley, Jean Lindsay, Martin McEwen and Simon Cunningham.

 Neil Ferguson, Head of Corporate Functions

-Neil has been with Revenue Scotland since 2016 and has worked on Additional Dwelling Supplement, led the Air Departure Tax programme and the Corporate Plan for 2018-21.
-He was the Bill Team Leader for the Land and Buildings Transaction Tax (Scotland) Bill and worked on the devolved taxes legislation until 2015.
-Previously he worked on the Referendum Bill and the introduction of the Home Report which transformed the approach to buying and selling homes in Scotland.
+Neil has been with Revenue Scotland since 2016 and has worked on the Additional Dwelling Supplement, led the Air Departure Tax programme and the development of Corporate Plans.
+He has responsibility for five teams: Governance, Statistics and Management Information, Strategy and Communications, Finance and IT.
+Previously, with the Scottish Government, he was the Bill Team Leader for the Land and Buildings Transaction Tax (Scotland) Bill and worked on the devolved taxes legislation until 2015.
+He also worked on the Referendum Bill and the introduction of the Home Report which transformed the approach to buying and selling homes in Scotland.

 Michael Paterson, Head of Tax